MaVdbussche/nozc/docs/Documentation.md

   Note that you can omit features in a record description; in that case, the compiler will place ordered numbers in their place for you.
 As such, `'exampleRecord(25, a:'c', 2)` is equivalent to `'exampleRecord(1:25, a:'c', 2:2)`.
-- **Tuples** are ordered sets of elements, made accessible through their ordinal.
+- **Tuples** : Ordered sets of elements, made accessible through their ordinal.
 They can be declared by using the `#` operator as follows : `2#4#5#'c'`.
 Access elements through their ordinal, e.g. : `variableStoringMyTuple.3`.
 "Under the hood", tuples are actually modelled as records whose features are ordered integers.
-This will be apparent in some library functions; in particular, all of those functions operating on records can be applied to tuples.\
+This will be apparent in some library operations; in particular, all of those operating on records can be applied to tuples.\
   A two-elements tuple is sometimes called a *pair*.
-- **Lists** : in **NewOz**, lists have a recursive definition.
+- **Lists** : In **NewOz**, lists have a recursive definition.
 The head of a list is an expression of any type; while the tail of a list is an expression evaluated to a list.
 The last element of a list is indicated using the keyword `nil`.
 List can be defined in two ways : `(1::2::5::'c'::nil)` is equivalent to `[1, 2, 5, 'c']`.
 Note that `nil` should be omitted when using the second notation.
 Both notations are totally interchangeable, and will be used indistinctly throughout the documentation.
 Accessing lists has to be done recursively : `listName.1` is the head, `listName.2` is the tailing list.
-Accessing the 4th element of a list could be done by writing `listName.2.2.2.1`, but **
+Accessing the 4th element of a list could be done by writing `listName.2.2.2.1`, but **NewOz**'s basic library also provides helper functions to do this.
-  NewOz**'
-  basic library also provides helper functions to do this.
-- **Strings** : strings are sequences of characters enclosed in quotation marks. e.g. `"Hello World !"`.
+- **Strings** : Strings are sequences of characters enclosed in quotation marks. e.g. `"Hello World !"`.
-- **Features** : features are denoted by integers, or literals similar to variable names
+- **Features** : Features are denoted by integers, or literals similar to variable names.
-- **Dictionaries** : dictionaries are data structures consisting of key-item pairs : we say that the item *i* is stored under key *li*.
+- **Dictionaries** : Dictionaries are data structures consisting of key-item pairs : we say that the item *i* is stored under key *li*.
   If a dictionary contains an item under some key *li*, we say *li* is a valid key.
   Whenever a dictionary access is indexed with an ill-typed key, a type error is raised.
   For a missing but well-typed key, a system exception is raised.
-- **Arrays** : arrays can be seen as a subtype of dictionaries, whose keys are integers.
+- **Arrays** : Arrays can be seen as a subtype of dictionaries, whose keys are integers.
   As such, one could make the parallel to the similarities between records and tuples;
   however, arrays provide no alternative syntax like tuples do.
   On top of this, arrays do not inherit all library methods from dictionaries.
-- **Ports** : TODO
-- **Locks**: TODO
+- **Threads** : Threads may be in one of three states, namely *runnable*, *blocked*, or *terminated*.
+  Orthogonally, a thread may also be *suspended*.
+  Runnable and non-suspended threads are scheduled according to their priorities, which may be `low`, `medium` or `high`.
+The default priority is `medium`.
+  The priority of a thread may influence its time-share for execution, where threads with `medium` priority obtain at least as long a time-share as threads with `low` priority, and at most as long as threads with `high` priority.
+Implementations may also choose not to schedule a thread at all if a thread with higher priority is runnable.\
+  A newly created thread inherits the priority from its parent if the latter has either `medium` or `low` priority.
+  Otherwise, the new thread gets default (i.e. `medium`) priority.
+- **Ports** : A port is an asynchronous channel that supports many-to-one communication.
+A port `p` encapsulates a stream `s`.
+  A stream is a list with unbound tail (that s, its last tail is `_` instead of `nil`).
+  The operation `send(p, m)` adds `m` to the end of `s` (see also its documentation in the library).
+  Successive sends from the same thread appear in the order they were sent.
+  The port keeps track of the end of the stream as its next iteration point.
+  Ports are designed to be the main message passing mechanism between threads.
+- **Locks**: In multi-threaded programs, an appropriate locking mechanism should provide exclusive access rights to all threads.
+  A thread-reentrant lock allows the same thread to reenter the lock, i.e. to enter a dynamically nested critical region guarded by the same lock.
+  Such a lock can be acquired by at most one lock at a time.
+  Concurrent threads that attempt to get the same lock are queued.
+  When the lock is released, it is granted to the thread standing first in line etc.\
+  **NewOz**'s library provides methods to create such locks.
+There is also a special keyword `lock` (see further below).
-- **Classes** : TODO
+- **Classes** : **NewOz** supports object-oriented programming through library operations or special keywords described further below.\
+  A class in **NewOz** contains methods and attributes, that each instance of the class will possess.
+Attributes are private states.
+  Inside of method bodies, other methods from this class or from a superclass can be called as follows : `this.method()` or `super(aClassName).method()`.
+  Inheritance is supported. `B` is a superclass of class `A` if (1) `B` appears after the `extends` keyword in the class declaration, or
+  (2) `B` is a superclass of one of the classes which appear after the `extends` keyword.
+  All attributes and non-private methods are made available in the new class.
+  A method in class `A` overrides any method with the same name in any superclass of `A`.\
+  **Oz** enforce classes who inherit from ancestors having methods with the same name, to override those methods in the new class.
+  This is a nice way to circumvent a well-known problem with multiple inheritance.
+However, this is not yet enforced in **NewOz**.
 - **Objects** : TODO
+- **Exceptions** : Any value may be raised as an exception, although commonly only records are used.
+  Some of these serve special purposes : *error exceptions* are records with label `error`.
+  These are raised when a programming error occurs; it is not recommended catching these.
+  *System exceptions* are records with label `system`.
+  These are raised when an unforeseeable runtime condition occurs; a file operations library might raise system exceptions when a file cannot be opened.
+  It is recommended to always handle such exceptions.
+  *Failure exceptions* are records with label `failure`; these are raised when a tell operation fails.\
+  Both error and system exceptions have a *dispatch field*.
+  This is the element at feature *1* of the exception record.
+  This is usually a record further describing the exact condition that occurred.\
+  See the library for operations on exceptions.
+There is also a `raise` keyword (see further below).
 - **Functors** : TODO

 ### Variable status